jesse-sampson/jesse-sampson.github.io/index.md

 ----------

 **Emergynt (January 2019-Present) | Sales Engineer/Customer Success Lead**
-<details><summary>About Emergynt</summary>Emergynt is a Digital Risk analysis company.
+<details><summary>About Emergynt (click arrow to expand)</summary>Emergynt is a Digital Risk analysis company.
 Our tools help customers establish and communicate corporate Digital Risk Appetite and manage to those expectations.
 We make it easy to tell a compelling--yet rigorous and externally defensible--Risk Story to boards, investors, regulators or anyone.
 </details>
 * Demonstrate the product in pre-sales and customer success contexts
 * Develop and curate analytical content for demonstration and sharing with customers